WindsorHSRobotics/senior-team_2022-2023/README.md

 * The amazing members of my team.
 Times have been tough thru the season, but I know that I always have strong, respectable, and sometimes humorous people I can rely upon.

 The tool-using simians of Wrench Monkeys are:
-Kian, Chase, David, Abrar, Zale, Lincoln
+Kian, Chase, David, Abrar, Zale, Lincoln.